1.25 kilometres - 15 minutes

 Wascana Centre is a place for fun.
 Enjoy a picnic in Goosehill Park, explore the Saskatchewan Science Centre, visit the Kramer Imax Theatre, or play at Candy Cane Park.
 There’s something for everyone!

-- The Wascana Marina was constructed for the 1975 Western Canada Summer Games.
+The Wascana Marina was constructed for the 1975 Western Canada Summer Games.
 It provides a launching site for the many canoes and sailboats found on Wascana Lake during the summer months.
 The Wascana Marina Building was officially opened May 15, 1981 to serve as a warm-up shelter in the winter, but in January 1986 it was altered to serve as a year round restaurant facility.
 For the 2005 Canada Summer Games it was expanded to include larger storage facilities as well as year round washrooms/change rooms.
 The building was renamed the Canada Games Wascana Lake Centre.
 The Forbes Foundation play area in the lower marina was completed and opened in July 2011.

-- Once you cross Broad Street you enter an area of Wascana Centre called Goosehill Park, a popular picnic area.
+Once you cross Broad Street you enter an area of Wascana Centre called Goosehill Park, a popular picnic area.
 The gently rolling terrain was built by using the excavation of a sunken parking lot behind the College Avenue Campus of the University of Regina.
 In the winter Goose Hill becomes a favourite spot for tobogganing and cross country skiing.

 The Wascana Marsh, east of the Broad Street Bridge, is formally designated as a wildlife refuge.
 This came about in September of 1913 when the provincial government established the area as the Wascana Game Preserve.
 Part of the preserve later became the Wascana Bird Sanctuary and then the Wascana Waterfowl Park.

 This area is one of the busiest barbecue areas in Wascana Centre.
-Each site has been designed as a self-contained unit made up of two picnic tables, a concrete barbecue, and waste container.
+Each site has been designed as a self-contained unit made up of two picnic tables, a concrete barbecue, and a waste container.
 The privacy provided by the trees and shrubbery around each barbecue site encourages people to use the facilities for family and group functions.

-- Up ahead the oval concrete structure is a typical Wascana Centre washroom.
-Many people consider these washrooms to be the safest place in the event of a tornado because the concrete walls are 15 inches thick at their widest point.
+Up ahead the oval concrete structure is a typical Wascana Centre washroom.
+Many people consider these washrooms to be the safest place to shelter in the event of a tornado because the concrete walls are 15 inches thick at their widest point.
 These washrooms have also received many awards for their architectural design.

-- Across the lake is Goose Island, one of the favorite nesting grounds for Canada Geese.
+Across the lake is Goose Island, one of the favorite nesting grounds for Canada Geese.
 The rectangular man-made pond in the centre of the island was originally a dug out and now serves as a shelter for the geese.
 Each year approximately 250 pairs of geese nest in Wascana Centre.
 Canada Geese stay with the same mate their whole lives.
 In most cases they do not nest until at least three years of age.
 In their third year, the female and her mate return to nest in the general area where they were raised and learned to fly.

 Up ahead on the left is Candy Cane Park, named for the candy cane striped structures in the play area.
 It was constructed in 1979 during the International Year of the Child.
 This is a popular children’s park with many climbing opportunities.
 There are also a number of picnic sites in this area.

-- This walk ends at the overlook with a reflection on the past when Wascana Lake was just a small winding creek surrounded by nothing but thick grass and herds of buffalo.
+This walk ends at the overlook with a reflection on the past when Wascana Lake was just a small winding creek surrounded by nothing but thick grass and herds of buffalo.
 This area was a prime hunting ground for many tribes who lived off the buffalo.
 Once the buffalo had been killed, racks would be set up along the banks of the creek to dry the meat.
 The bones were then gathered in a pile.
 According to tribal beliefs, the spirit of the slain animals lingered near the bones and to ensure safe passage, each hunter deposited a bone as he passed.
 That is why Regina was referred to as Pile O’ Bones.
-That is also where the name WASCANA comes from.
-It is derived from a Cree Indian word, OSCANA, which means “the place of the pile of burnt bones”.
+That is also where the name Wascana comes from.
+Wascana is derived from a Cree word, OSCANA, which means “the place of the pile of burnt bones”.
 Captain Palliser, upon a visit to the area in 1857 mistook the word Oscana for Wascana, which we have used ever since.